Am I guaranteed a prescription (where required) and treatment?

-A Stagger doctor or pharmacist (where appropriate) will review your assessment and respond within 24-hours.
+A Stagger clinician or pharmacist (where appropriate) will review your assessment and respond within 24-hours.
 In most cases, you’ll hear from them sooner than this.

 How can treatments be personalised by telehealth?

-Your assigned Australian-based doctor will assess you based on the answers you provide to our online questionnaire.
-Your doctor needs to know about your health (like your medications, lifestyle issues, any prior surgery and medical conditions).
+Your assigned Australian-based clinician will assess you based on the answers you provide to our online questionnaire.
+Your medical team needs to know about your health (like your medications, lifestyle issues, any prior surgery and medical conditions).
 They’ll then review everything, determine if you’re a candidate for telemedicine and craft a personalised treatment plan just for you, guided by your background medical information.

 Can I cancel at any time?

 Yes, you can cancel at any time.
 However, given there are no ongoing annual fees, we suggest delaying any remaining repeats you have for future use, if required.

 Yes!
 When you organise your healthcare with Stagger, consider your repeats handled.
 We’ll ensure you never miss a repeat.

 How does my order ship and how long will it take?

 Your order is sent within 1 day of purchase from our partner pharmacy based in Australia, all orders are sent in a discreet box with an unmarked outer bag.